 Great nonfiction challenges readers’ thinking with a clear focus.
 This fascinating title about bat conservation does just that.

-14. Two Truths and Lie books by Ammi-Joan Paquette
+14. Two Truths and A Lie books by Ammi-Joan Paquette

 Make discussions about responsible research practices memorable and fun.
 This innovative series asks readers to separate fact from fiction in short sections perfect for classroom discussion.